railsfactory-abhiram/slate/source/index.html.md

           | Example API Secret: b19fszzt9e2z4wpu87r09zy58

 In Response, Access_token will be provided, with success message, this means that the app and user has been authorized successfully.
-This access token should be used in further requests along with api-key and api-secret.
+This access token must be used in further requests along with api-key and api-secret.

-# Tickets
+# Messages

-## Get All Tickets
+## Get All Messages

-This endpoint retrieves all the tickets created by the provider.
+This endpoint retrieves all the messages created by the provider.

 ```shell
     "http://connecticket.railsfactory.com/api/356kdpiamhkz7a43nu0e2ldr9/tickets"